GlobalMEMS/GMA303-Example-Code-nRF51-DK/README.md

 Usage of AutoNil
 ----------------
  * The program will do an offset AutoNil when executed.
-Hold the g-sensor steady and maintai in level, then press 'y' after the program prompt for input.
+Hold the g-sensor steady and maintain in level, then press 'y' after the program prompt for input.
  * You may change the `DATA_AVE_NUM` macro in the gSensor_autoNil.h for the moving averae order for the offset estimation.
 Defautl is 32.